ICGC-TCGA-PanCancer/pancancer-documentation/docs/prod_cluster_with_bindle.md

 After these changes you should have a working SeqWare environment set to run workflows as your user.

+#### More PDC 1.1 Tips

+You can snapshot the VM but if you do you need to ensure the hostname is reset on reboot and tomcat is restarted.
+Add the following to /etc/rc.local (the exit 0 is already at the end of the script):

+    hostname master
+    /etc/init.d/tomcat7 restart
+    exit 0

+That will ensure the machine comes back after reboot.

+Also, if you are going to snapshot in OpenStack you will want to make sure you setup SGE according to the instance type you will use in the future e.g. the flavor.
+Here I'm adjusting for a 16 core, 64G machine:

+    sudo qconf -aattr queue slots "[master=16]" main.q sudo qconf -mattr queue load_thresholds "np_load_avg=16" main.q
+    sudo qconf -rattr exechost complex_values h_vmem=63000000000 master

+To snapshot see the following command:

+    nova image-create ff625cf8-e5c9-46b6-9c08-2c6189eb3f9f Ubuntu-12.04-LTS-v1.5.3-CgpCnIndelSnvStr-1.0-SNAPSHOT-SeqWare-1.1.0a5-v1

+Adjust as need be, name your new image as you like.
+You can then launch a new copy of this VM image using the standard nova commands.

 ### Notes for OICR (OpenStack)

 OICR uses OpenStack internally for testing and the Vagrant OpenStack plugin is